RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

             return layers, sub_rough

-In other words, you get parameters and bulk SLD's in (along with a flag ``contrast`` telling your script which contrast to work on), and your code needs to construct the layers array defining the model.
+In other words, you get parameters and bulk SLDs in (along with a flag ``contrast`` telling your script which contrast to work on), and your code needs to construct the layers array defining the model.
 In the next section we'll demonstrate this by making an example to fit a lipid bilayer sample.

 DSPC Bilayer Example
 ====================
 In biophysical studies, one of the most common parameters of interest is the area occupied per lipid, be it in a bilayer or a monolayer.
 Often for lipids, the volume occupied per component is known, which leads to a simple way of calculating the thickness of the head and tail groups.
 Let the volume of the heads and tails be V\ :sub:`Head` and V\ :sub:`Tail` respectively.
 Then, for a given Area per Lipid, the thickness of the two layers will be given by :math:`D_\mathrm{Head} = \frac{V_\mathrm{Head}}{APM}` for the headgroup thickness, and :math:`D_\mathrm{Tail} = \frac{V_\mathrm{Tail}}{APM}` for the tail layers.

-In terms of the SLD's, because the volume and composition of each layer is known, then for each, the SLD can be calculated as :math:`\rho = \frac {\sum_{i} n_\mathrm{i} b_\mathrm{i}}{V}` in the usual way.
+In terms of the SLDs, because the volume and composition of each layer is known, then for each, the SLD can be calculated as :math:`\rho = \frac {\sum_{i} n_\mathrm{i} b_\mathrm{i}}{V}` in the usual way.
 Using literature values for the volumes therefore, rather than parameterising a lipid in terms of thickness, roughness, SLD and coverage of the lipid layers (i.e. head and tail) separately, we can just use a single APM parameter for the whole lipid.
 In terms of the calculation, we still specify d, :math:`\rho`, :math:`\sigma` and coverage on a per layer basis for RAT, but we calculate these in a script for the bilayer from the APM and known composition and volume.
 This not only gives us the ability to fit our data using more realistic biophysical parameters (in our case APM), but also reduces the number of parameters (dimensions) of our model.

 The figure shows the system we are measuring.
 We have a single, hydrogenated DSPC bilayer supported on a silicon surface.
 The silicon is, as always, coated with an oxide layer.
 The bilayer may or may not be complete (i.e. partially hydrated) so we will need hydration parameters, and there is the possibility of a thin water layer between the bilayer and the substrate.
 We also need some roughness parameters, both for the substrate and the bilayer itself.
 We will build a custom model for this and use it to analyse the bilayer data at three contrasts.